Matt Prater: Professional career

-Detroit Lions
+Detroit Lions (first stint)

 Prater was signed by the Detroit Lions as an undrafted free agent on May 4, 2006.
 He made field goals of 22, 44, and 48 yards in a preseason game against the Cleveland Browns, but had little chance of beating out veteran incumbent Jason Hanson and was subsequently released August 27.
 He spent the rest of the season as a free agent, but did have workouts with the Green Bay Packers and Minnesota Vikings.

-Miami Dolphins
+Miami Dolphins (first stint)

-Prater was signed to a futures contract by the Miami Dolphins on January 11, 2007.
+Prater was signed to a future deal by the Miami Dolphins on January 11, 2007.
 He was released by the team on August 27, as veteran Jay Feely won the job.

 Atlanta Falcons

 Shortly thereafter, Prater signed a contract with the Atlanta Falcons and beat out Billy Cundiff for the job.
 Including the Falcons' preseason finale, Prater missed at least one field goal in three games played with the Falcons.
 Prater missed two field goals against the Jacksonville Jaguars in Week 2 and was cut on September 18.
 The Falcons signed Morten Andersen as his replacement.